Aphelocoma: Taxonomy

-Seven species of Aphelocoma are generally recognized at the present time.
-They are believed to have evolved in the Pleistocene, and the Florida scrub jay is known to have been recognizably distinct and present in its current range for at least two million years.
-The inland, coastal, and Santa Cruz island populations of the (former) western scrub-jay are now considered three separate species: Woodhouse's, the California and the island scrub jays.
-Two different populations of the Mexican jay might similarly represent two separate species.
+The species in this genus are believed to have evolved in the Pleistocene, and the Florida scrub jay is known to have been recognizably distinct and present in its current range for at least two million years.
+The inland, coastal, and Santa Cruz island populations of the (former) western scrub jay are now considered three separate species, California scrub jay, Island scrub jay and Woodhouse's scrub jay.
+Two different populations of the Mexican jay were also found to represent two separate species, with the Transvolcanic jay split off from it in 2008.